aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 ## What's new in AWS IoT Device SDK for JavaScript v2

-* The v2 SDK provides implementation for MQTT 5 protocol, the next step in evolution of the MQTT protocol.
+* The v2 SDK provides implementation for MQTT5 protocol, the next step in evolution of the MQTT protocol.
 * Public API terminology has changed.
-You explicitly `start()` or `stop()` the MQTT 5 client.
+You explicitly `start()` or `stop()` the MQTT5 client.
 This removes the semantic confusion with the connect/disconnect as the client-level controls vs. internal recurrent networking events.
 * The v2 SDK supports the fleet provisioning AWS IoT service.